CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set system global fabric-mac (none|<mac>)

-Configures the fabric-wide VRR MAC address.
+Configures a fabric-wide MAC address to ensure consistency across VRR switches, which is especially useful in an EVPN multi-fabric environment.
 You can specify a value in the reserved range between 00:00:5E:00:01:00 and 00:00:5E:00:01:FF.
 Be sure to use an address in this reserved range to prevent MAC address conflicts with other interfaces in the same bridged network.

 ### Usage